embassynetwork/modernomad/setup.md

 `sudo ln -s /usr/lib/x86_64-linux-gnu/libz.so /usr/lib/`
 `sudo ln -s /usr/lib/x86_64-linux-gnu/libjpeg.so /usr/lib/`

-on OS X, download and install the tarball linked to on [this](http://apple.stackexchange.com/questions/59718/python-imaging-library-pil-decoder-jpeg-not-available-how-to-fix) stackexchange question.

 then either install PIL using `brew`, or from the dmg's available on the PIL website. for example, see the process outlined [here](http://stackoverflow.com/questions/9070074/how-to-install-pil-on-mac-os-x-10-7-2-lion)